gogs/gogs/.github/ISSUE_TEMPLATE/dev_release_patch_version.md

     The <MAJOR>.<MINOR>.<PATCH> has been released that includes the patch of the reported issue.
     ```
 - [ ] Update the repository mirror on [Gitee](https://gitee.com/unknwon/gogs).
-- [ ] Reply to the release topic for the minor release in [Discussions](https://github.com/gogs/gogs/discussions/categories/announcements).
+- [ ] Create a new release announcement in [Discussions](https://github.com/gogs/gogs/discussions/categories/announcements).
 - [ ] Send a tweet on the [official Twitter account](https://twitter.com/GogsHQ) for the patch release.
 - [ ] Close the patch milestone.